 Good People - Good Water - Good Fish

 We drove around looking for a campsite, but it was Memorial Day Weekend; we finally stumbled on a town park, White Cloud County Park.
-The park was right off the White River, another trout stream we would target.
+The park was off the White River, another trout stream we would target.

 First Michigan Trout Muskegon River